fastify/fastify-nextjs/README.md

   - (default) when false, `under-pressure` is not registered
   - when true, `under-pressure` is registered with default options
   - when it is an object, `under-pressure` is registered with the provided options

+## Development
+CI currently runs npm@6 so when upgrading packages, please use this version.

 ## Acknowledgements